datalad/datalad/docs/datalad-metadata.rst

 datalad metadata
 ================

-This is a documentation on how the RDF metadata datalad uses currently looks like.
-Of course, this is still open to discussion and not set in stone yet.
+This is a documentation on datalad's approach to metadata.
+Especially on how the metadata representation currently looks like.

+Datalad uses RDF to represent metadata.
+However, this kind of representation is required by datalad within collections only.
+A handle may or may not contain metadata, which is prepared that way.
+A collection's metadata about a handle can be imported from any location (within or not within the handle itself) and various metadata formats (rdf as well as non-rdf).
+This allows for different collections containing the very same handle but different metadata.
+It also means, that any git-annex repository can be a handle contained in a collection without the need to be touched by datalad before.

 handle metadata
 ---------------